LS4GAN/uvcgan2/README.md

 [paper][uvcgan2_paper].

-`uvcgan2` builds upon the CycleGAN method for unpaired image-to-image transfer and imporoves its performance by modifyng the generator, discriminator, and the training procedure.
+`uvcgan2` builds upon the CycleGAN method for unpaired image-to-image transfer and improves its performance by modifying the generator, discriminator, and the training procedure.

 This README file provides brief instructions about how to set up the `uvcgan2` package and reproduce the paper results.
-To facilitate the XXXX we share the pre-trained models (c.f.
-SECTION_PRETRAINED).
+To further facilitate the reproducibility we share the pre-trained models
+(c.f. section Pre-trained models)

 The code of `uvcgan2` is based on [pytorch-CycleGAN-and-pix2pix][cyclegan_repo] and [uvcgan][uvcgan_repo].
 Please refer to the LICENSE section for the proper